wizeline/wfc/docs/language.md

 ### Reserved Words

 ```
 as       ask      call    change  define
 do       done     empty   end     entity
 equal    flow     given   has     if
 include  install  intent  is      nil
-not       null      reply    say      using
+not      null     open    reply   say
-wait      when      with
+using    var      wait    when    with
 ```

 ### Script Sections